 Purposes Driving CCAA/CCA Development

 At the time of this draft, the Service is undertaking its determination for the potential listing decision for the monarch.
 The decision to “preclude or remove any need to list” is based upon the removal of threats and the stabilization or improvement of the species’ status across its range.
 The decision to list under the ESA is a regulatory process independent of a CCAA or CCA.
-The Service will evaluate actions and successes of this CCAA/CCA in accordance with the Service Policy for Evaluation of Conservation Efforts (PECE) during the listing determination process, as required under section 4(b)(2)(A) of the ESA.
+The Service will evaluate actions and successes of this Agreement in accordance with the Service Policy for Evaluation of Conservation Efforts (PECE) during the listing determination process, as required under section 4(b)(2)(A) of the ESA.
 The Service will consider the contribution to conservation made by these agreements in a “five-factor analysis” used to make a listing determination.
 The five factors include:

 The present or threatened destruction, modification, or curtailment of the species’ habitat or range;